-Belinda Lee, a partner in the Global Antitrust & Competition Practice, represents global companies in high-stakes civil and criminal litigation and investigations, with a particular emphasis on navigating clients through international jurisdictions.
+Belinda Lee is a partner and Vice Chair of the firm's Global Antitrust & Competition Practice.
+She represents global companies in high-stakes litigation and investigations, with a particular emphasis on defending private damages actions and navigating clients through international jurisdictions.

 Ms. Lee is a Fellow of the American Bar Foundation and serves on the board of Asian Americans Advancing Justice - Asian Law Caucus.
 She frequently writes and speaks on legal issues relating to expert witnesses, antitrust compliance, and law firm diversity.